uthpalaherath/uthpalaherath.github.io/_posts/2025-04-25-Accelerating-materials-research-with-Duke-Compute-Cluster's-NVIDIA-Tesla-P100-GPUs.md

 Similar to the GPU offloaded real-space operations discussed earlier, data stay resident on the GPU between stages to minimize communication latency.

-# Benchmark system and platform
+# Benchmark systems and platform

 To demonstrate the GPU acceleration in the code, I ran benchmark tests on the following two materials systems,